kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 This is the same kind of question any Java application asks.

-## 2. Does the library integrate cleanly into Kora's application graph?
+## 2. Does the library integrate cleanly into Kora's application graph? { #library-integrate-into-graph }

 This is a much smaller question.